THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

 Implement SSL Trainer
 ---------------------

-Next we will show how to implement your own ssl trainer.
+Next, we will show how to implement your own ssl trainer.
 It is more difficult to implement the trainer than to use it, it needs to implement three main functions ``_train_only()``, ``_predict_only()`` and ``duplicate_from_hyper_parameter()``.
 Now we will implement GraphCL with